 - Yellow-bellied Sapsuckers are arriving, and they and other woodpecker males and females will be drumming to establish territory and attract mates.
 The ‘drum roll’ tat-tat-tating is just a little different for each species, and has nothing to do with finding food.
 Perhaps you will be lucky enough to hear one at 5:30 a.m., drumming on your aluminum downspout.

 - Osprey, Common Grackles and American Robins may be already nesting.
 And you won’t hear those raucous Blue Jays, because they’re nesting, too, and don’t want to advertise their locations.
-An increasing number of Sandhill Cranes are also nesting in south-central Ontario, but some are on their way further north.
+An increasing number of Sandhill Cranes are also nesting in south-central Ontario, but some are on their way further north and will breed across much of Canada west of the Maritimes.
 80% of the world’s Sandhill population can be found resting and refueling on Nebraska’s Platte River in early April before continuing north through Western Canada.

 - Migrating Tree Swallows are probably, or soon will be, at their peak abundance, many destined for northern regions.